 Explaining the taxability of professional athletes

-Nonresident professional athletes must use the “duty days” method to determine the amount of income tax due to Michigan.
+Nonresident professional athletes must use the “duty days” method to determine their Michigan income tax obligations.

 Personal Service Income

-The formula for calculating the income tax due, is the player’s personal service income multiplied by a fraction, the numerator of which is the Michigan duty days and the denominator is the total duty days.
-Personal service income generally includes the regular playing season’s salary, guaranteed payments, certain bonuses, deferred compensation, and other forms of performance-based compensation.
-However, personal service income excludes strike benefits, severance pay, contract buy-outs, and other payments unrelated to services under the player contract.
+Income tax is calculated by multiplying the athlete’s personal service income by a fraction.
+The numerator is the total Michigan duty days, and the denominator is the athlete’s total duty days.
+Personal service income typically includes salary during the regular playing season, guaranteed payments, certain bonuses, deferred compensation, and other performance-based earnings.
+However, it excludes strike benefits, severance pay, contract buyouts, and similar payments not directly tied to player services.

 Duty Days

-Michigan duty days relates to the total duty days a player spent within Michigan performing a service for the team as required by the contract.
-It excludes (i) travel days that do not include a game, practice, meeting, or other team activity; and (ii) days in which the player is on the disabled list.
+Michigan duty days specifically refer to the days a player spends within Michigan performing services required by their contract.
+It excludes travel days without team activities and days on the disabled list.

 Duty Days Method

-A nonresident is exempt from the tax resulting from the duty days method if a reciprocal agreement exists with the nonresident’s state of residence.
-Players who play for multiple teams must compute the total duty days and Michigan duty days for each player contract.
+Athletes are exempt from Michigan tax under the duty days method if their state of residence has a reciprocal agreement with Michigan.
+Athletes playing for multiple teams must calculate total duty days and Michigan duty days separately for each team contract.

 Revenue Administrative Bulletin 2018-27, Michigan Department of Treasury, December 17, 2018.